thelegendfox/thelegendfox/README.md

 — just learning to code. suggestions are appreciated, as is *constructive* critisism. <br/>
 — what am i learning? the odin project's thing right now. currently in the beginning, though.<br/>
 — reach me via (currently nothing, but i'll have some links here eventually.)<br/>
-— since i've been prompted about it, just call me `they/them`. if otherwise indicated, call me that.<br/>
+— just call me `they/them`. if otherwise indicated, call me that. anonymity is key.<br/>
 — also known as `emberone` or `Ember One`.

 <!---